Surumon/MC1710-SoHpack/README.md

 Open your start menu or and insert "%appdata%"
 Look for the directory .forge1710
 Open .forge1710
-Copy the config and mods folders from where you downloaded to .forge1710 Allow it to overwrite both the mods and config folderes.
+Copy the config and mods folders from where you downloaded to roaming/.forge1710/ Allow it to overwrite both the mods and config folders.
 Mod installation complete, you now have everything needed.

 WARNING: